noda/selfhost-service-skeleton/README.md

 ## Dependencies

-Luckily the problem we face is not a new one, and others have already figured out how to solve it.
+Luckily, the problem we face is not new, and others have already figured out how to solve it.

 [Celery](https://github.com/celery/celery) is an open-source asynchronous task queue or job queue based on distributed message passing.